 Under Tex.
 Family Code §§ 85.021 and 85.022, a protective order can also require the respondent to:

-Furthermore, a protective order may also include provisions that require the respondent to relinquish control over jointly owned or leased property, and potentially provide child or spousal support to the petitioner or other family or household members.
+Furthermore, a protective order may also include provisions that require the respondent to relinquish control over jointly owned or leased property.
+This can potentially provide child or spousal support to the petitioner or other family or household members.
 These comprehensive measures are designed to offer a robust level of protection and maintain peace and security under the umbrella of a Texas restraining order.

 Navigating the Consequences of Violating a Restraining Order in Texas